 This is common practice in the legal profession, but I know from my own experience and others’ that the “$40 email shocker” is still one of the most frequent unpleasant surprises between lawyers and clients.
-Let me offer an explanation and some exceptions.

-First, why is there this disparity in expectations?
-Why does a client feel that it should be free to talk to a lawyer?
-Perhaps it’s because other service providers such as car mechanics and even doctors offer limited communications free of charge.
-But let’s keep in mind that the mechanic or the doctor bills for physical actions — fixing your car or scanning your organs.
+- The mechanic or the doctor bills for physical actions — fixing your car or scanning your organs.
 By contrast, an attorney’s job is entirely linguistic.
 Answering legal questions and providing advice is part of what we do for a living!
 And how else can we answer questions and provide advice but via phone or email?

-I offer two exceptions to this rule.
+I offer some exceptions to this rule.
 I do this for the express reason of meeting the client at a reasonable middle-ground.
 Giving up a few dollars or minutes here or there is worth it to me to prevent shocking and angering clients.

-(2) I will grant each pre-paid client up to 15 minutes of free correspondence weekly.
+- I will grant each pre-paid client up to 15 minutes of free correspondence weekly.